pjb3/sharp/README.md

 ## Usage

-For a basic walkthrough of all the features, read the [tutorial](TUTORIAL.md).
+For a basic walkthrough of all the features, read the [tutorial][tutorial].

 ## Contributing